Shivraj2609/90DaysOfDevOps/README.md

 # 90DaysOfDevOps
-this documentation for the concepts of DevOps and its tools usage in the Industry
+This documentation for the concepts of DevOps and its tools usage in the Industry